bcwhite-code/brians-blueprints/self-building-spacex.md

 useful in a block with multiple large resources patches.

 * Low-Density Structures: _Read blueprint comment!_  (It's like "Belts".)
-* Nav Sats.
-Provides data about the solar system and allows space travel.
+* Nav Sats: Provides data about the solar system and allows space travel.
 * Solar (128MW): (optional) The Mall should have sufficient batteries and glass to slowly fill this block.
 Most useful is the accumulators as they provide a general buffer that helps the steam block adjust its output as needed.
 * Rocket Sections: _Read blueprint comment!_
 * Speed-1/2/3: This will have to be placed multiple times as research progresses.